camunda/feel-scala/docs/versioned_docs/version-1.16/reference/builtin-functions/feel-built-in-functions-numeric.md

 ## exp(number)

-Returns the Euler’s number e raised to the power of the given number .
+Returns the Euler’s number e raised to the power of the given number.

 **Function signature**